sagemath/sagenb/development notes.rst

 Backend
 =======

-I'm somewhat familiar backend structure.
 If someone would be interested helping write this, please do.